mmmmaja/starfishDetection/reports/README.md

 * [X] Revisit your initial project description.
 Did the project turn out as you wanted?

 The project largely turned out as we wanted.
 The main change we made was to use the FasterRCNN model instead of the YOLO11 model.
 We made this switch primarily because it did not seem to be straightforward to modify the architecture of YOLO11 to support two classes, whereas this was an input parameter to FasterRCNN.
-* [x] Create an architectural diagram over your MLOps pipeline
 * [X] Create an architectural diagram over your MLOps pipeline
 * [X] Make sure all group members have an understanding about all parts of the project
 * [X] Uploaded all your code to GitHub